 Sometimes the possibility of early termination of probation is written into the Order of Probation, but that often still does not help.

-Offenders who have complied with all of the terms and conditions can still petition the court for early termination of probatrion before the stated time period.
+Offenders who have complied with all of the terms and conditions can still petition the court for early termination of probation before the stated time period.

 This is true whether or not the possibility of early termination of probation is stated in their Order of Probation.